 5.5.
 Promotion to Associate Professor with Tenure.
 Promotion from the rank of Assistant Professor to Associate Professor with academic tenure must be based on convincing evidence that the faculty member has achieved excellence as a teacher, as a scholar, and as one who provides effective service; and can be expected to continue a program of high quality teaching, scholarship, and service relevant to the mission of the department, to the Institute, and to the Air Force and Department of Defense.
 Military faculty who are required to proceed to a different military assignment prior to the promotion effective date are assumed to fulfill the requirement for continued service.

 5.5.1 Probationary period.
 A probationary period is established for all regular tenure-track faculty members.
 During a probationary period, a faculty member does not hold academic tenure and must be considered for reappointment during the third year of the appointment.
 An appointment to the rank of Assistant Professor is always probationary and may not exceed six years.
 The mandatory tenure year is the academic year in which faculty members must submit the tenure dossier to the Department Committee for evaluation of promotion to the academic rank of Associate Professor with tenure.
 There will only be a single P&T cycle each year which begins at the start of the fall term (roughly 1 October).
 Due to the varying start times of new faculty, the mandatory tenure year will be specified in the initial appointment letter to Assistant Professor.
-With the exception of credit for prior experience credit described in, this will be the first cycle that comes after the date which is 54 months after the initial appointment date.
+With the exception of credit for prior experience credit described in Paragraphs 5.5.6 and 5.13 below, this will be the first cycle that comes after the date which is 54 months after the initial appointment date.
 For example, an individual whose initial appointment date is between 1 April 2005 and 31 March 2006 has mandatory tenure year beginning fall quarter 2010.

 5.5.2 Notification of decision.
 The faculty member will be informed before the end of the sixth year as to whether promotion to the rank of Associate Professor and tenure will be granted at the beginning of the seventh year.
 For civilian faculty members, if promotion with tenure is not granted, a non-renewable, one-year term of employment shall be offered to the candidate as a contract employee of the Graduate School in accordance with normal federal employment regulations.
 In the event that the faculty member declines the offer of a one year contract, the faculty member’s employment shall be terminated on the last day of sixth year of employment.
 Military faculty members who are denied tenure will complete their current military assignment.